atbcb/ICTTestingBaseline/docs/06Dynamic.md

    * Role: the role accurately describes the purpose of the element after a change, if applicable.
    * State: the state of the element is accurate after a change, if applicable.
    * Value: the value is updated after a change, if applicable.
-1. Check that the page provides equivalent programmatic notification of changes (e.g., appropriate use of ARIA live regions). *<<KE comment is this always required for every content change? if not when is it required? >>*
+1. Check that the page provides a programmatic notification of the change (e.g., appropriate use of ARIA live regions) at a level appropriate for the importance of the change for users of assistive technology. <<KE: when would this be necessary beyond the above checks?>>

 ### Test Results
 * If any of the above checks fails, then this SC and the baseline fail.

 ## Advisory Tip:
 * Changing content might also include changes in color to convey information; if color is used as the only visual means of conveying information (or changes in information), then the content would fail to meet SC 1.4.1 Use of Color (addressed in [Baseline 8.
 Color (meaning)](08ColorMeaning.md))
-* If the number of possible states is too large, a sampling approach may be used.
+* If the number of changes to an element is unknown or very large, a sampling approach may be used.